-Join Rick Schmunk for an in-depth discussion in this video Creating an ambient FM pad sound, part of Up and Running with Ableton Operator.
+Join Rick Schmunk for an in-depth discussion in this video Creating an ambient FM pad sound, part of Learning Ableton Operator.

 - Sometimes, the common saw type pad is just too thick…to fit in a mix.…When you run into this problem, try using an FM pad instead.…Let's take a look at how we can do this in Operator,…and while were at it, we'll add chorus delay…and even a bit of reverb to create an ambient sound.…We're going to see some similarities to things…that we've done in other videos, and we'll also see…a couple of new things here.…So To start off with, we're looking at Operator here…and I've chosen the algorithm that has two stacks.…So A is a carrier and C is a carrier,…with B modulating A and D modulating C.…